AnneJ17/android-cheat-sheet/README.md

   Bind UI components in your layouts to data sources in your app using a declarative format.
 Data Binding is the process that establishes a connection between the UI and business logic.
 When the data changes it's vlaue, the elements that are bound to the data reflect changes automatically.

 * **MVP vs MVVM**

   MVP - Model View Presenter: Presenter is like a bridge between the view and the model.
 There is one to one relation between the view and the presenter and therefore is tightly coupled.
-And is more verbose as each view needs a presenter.
+And is more verbose as each view needs a presenter.<br>
   MVVM - Model View ViewModel: Each of the component is loosely coupled and follows event-driven pattern.
 VM holds the interaction between the view and the model.
 And all the business logic goes here.
 VM is lifecycle aware in which we can use live data and databinding and it is also recommended by Google.ViewModel doesn’t have to know anything about the View and has no reference to View classes

 * **Rules for View-ViewModel communication**